jsm85/jsm85.github.io/_posts/2010-11-18-best-thing-since-sliced-bread.markdown

 ---
 layout:       	post
 title:        	Best thing since sliced bread
 date:         	18/11/2010 02:32:36
+categories:   	Blog
-categories:   CI JetBrains TeamCity
+tags:			TeamCity
 ---

 Yep, you guessed it...I'm talking about TeamCity by jetbrains.
 It's a fairly mature product now and one I have been using for 2 « years but I can't praise it enough and thought it deserved some attention on my blog.
 Its "continuous integration for dummies" (I mean that in the nicest possible way :) ).